discourse/discourse-staff-alias/README.md

-# Discourse Staff Alias
+# Discourse - Staff Alias Plugin

-This plugin allows user to post or edited a post as a staff alias user.
+This plugin allows a user to post or edit a post as a staff alias user, by being in a group.

+For example: allowing all users in the "support" group to post as "support_user".

 ## Installation